1971 Pittsburgh Steelers season

 The 1971 Pittsburgh Steelers season was the team's 39th in the National Football League.
-The Steelers showed improvement finishing in second place in the AFC Central Division with a 6–8 record.
-Terry Bradshaw struggled with turnovers in his second season throwing 22 interceptions to 13 touchdown passes.
-The Steelers that year drafted wide receiver Frank Lewis, Hall of Fame linebacker Jack Ham, guard Gerry Mullins, defensive end Dwight White, tight end/tackle Larry Brown, defensive tackle Ernie Holmes, and safety Mike Wagner, all key contributors during the Steelers Super Bowl teams of the 1970s.
+The team showed improvement, finishing in second place in the AFC Central Division with a 6–8 record.
+Terry Bradshaw struggled with turnovers in his second season, throwing 22 interceptions to 13 touchdown passes.
+The Steelers that year drafted wide receiver Frank Lewis, Hall of Fame linebacker Jack Ham, guard Gerry Mullins, defensive end Dwight White, tight end/tackle Larry Brown, defensive tackle Ernie Holmes, and safety Mike Wagner, while signing safety Glen Edwards as an undrafted free agent; all of them were key contributors during the Steelers Super Bowl teams of the 1970s.